MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $PSCommandPath

-Contains the full path and file name of the script that's being run.
+Contains the full path and filename of the script that's being run.
 This variable is valid in all scripts.

 ### $PSCulture